 The Morrison Ranch is above the Owhyee Mountains of southeastern Oregon, in Malheur County near the Idaho border.

-Morrisonite and Carrasite, like all jaspers, are said to help with relaxation and rejuvenation.
+Morrisonite, like all picture jaspers, is said to help with relaxation and rejuvenation.